About the Alumni Mentoring Program

 2. Hanover Career Alumni Network (assistance provided as needed): Would you like to work with alumni, but prefer not make a full-year commitment to the relationship?
 Join our networking group on LinkedIn.com, our professional networking site for new graduates and seasoned Hanover alumni.
 HanoverCAN links new Hanover graduates with alumni professionals to facilitate mentoring and networking between them.
 Alumni members offer insight and advice to new grads, and provide them networking and job leads.
 To get started with this option, set up a profile on LinkedIn and email us for an invitation to the Hanover Career Alumni Network.

 3. Individual Mentoring (intense): Mentors are handpicked and invited by Career Center staff with input from you, and are available to work with you throughout the year (as long as you need their guidance).
 For that reason, we ask that you commit to following their advice and keeping in touch with them once a month to let them know how you're progressing.
 Don't worry about being a burden to them; they love having the chance to pass on their wisdom to current students!
-To get started with this option, read more about the program.
-(Note: this requires a single, specific goal that you are committed to attaining.)
+To get started with this option, contact Jenny Moss about the COACH Mentoring program.

 If you're not so clear about your goal, then the Alumni Mentor program is probably not a fit for you.
 I suggest that you choose instead to take advantage of the Career Center's Career Interest Testing: Take the Strong Interest Inventory and/or Myers Briggs Type Indicator (both free for our students) to begin figuring out your future professional goals.